mamodul-kabir/PACE-25-HS-heuristic/README.md

 ## Machine Learning Model (Optional)
 **This section is completely optional and is not required to use the solver.**

-- A pre-trained machine learning model `(random_forest_model.onnx)` is provided in the repository.Add commentMore actions
+- A pre-trained machine learning model `(rf_model.onnx)` is provided in the repository.
 - If you want to train the model manually, follow the steps below.
 - The files used to train the current model can be found in `training/` directory.